FINDING FREEDOM WITH THE LIVING INQUIRIES

 with Judith Sumitra Burton

 What if we were able to meet each new moment with eyes and heart wide open, unclouded by projections from the past or desires for an imagined future?
 What if we could give up the war, quit fighting with and trying to change the reality of our responses to daily life situations?
-We’ve learned so much of how we want to be, and yet sometimes fall so short of our ideals.
+We’ve learned a lot about how we want to be, and yet often fall short of our ideals.

 The Living Inquiries offer a simple process for unraveling and releasing the stuck beliefs and sensations that veil the freedom that is inherently alive inside us.
 As the stories, memories and sensations stuck in the body are clearly and thoroughly heard and seen, they tend to pass through and be finished, allowing a sense of Freedom to be experienced.

-I am deeply honored to be a facilitator of Scott Kiloby’s Living Inquiries.
+I am deeply honored to be a facilitator of The Living Inquiries.
 Each day brings new adventures, interacting with these tools in my world.
-After falling in love with Scott’s work in early 2012, I trained to become a facilitator of the Living Inquiries, and have since been passionately involved in both facilitating and being facilitated in many inquiry sessions.
+After falling in love with Scott Kiloby’s work in early 2012, I trained to become a facilitator of the Living Inquiries, and have since been passionately involved in both facilitating and being facilitated in many inquiry sessions.
 I find this work to be life-transforming!

 I looked at the words, listened to their sounds, and followed with growing compassion the sensations that resonated in my body.
 I “rested” with all of this, watched these realizations bubble up into the light, allowed everything to be exactly as it was, and experienced the sensations (which before had seemed so scary that they might kill me if I allowed them to surface).
-More recently I’ve seen images of a huge dragon arise and pour out its vibrant message, urging me to face life fearlessly and fully.
+More recently I’ve felt and seen imnages of an amazing dragon inside me, rising up and expressing its power.

 With the help of compassionate and skilled facilitators and trainers, I have gradually seen that the potent images, dramatic thoughts and painful sensations are just coming and going in the field of consciousness or awareness, and as I offer less resistance, suffering lessens.
 After many years of exhaustive self-discovery work, I can now see the formerly stuck places loosening, softening and breaking open, and the river of life flowing more freely.